SystemsApproach/book/applications/overlays.rst

    possible to build a virtual network from abstract (logical) resources on top of a physical network constructed from physical resources.
-   Moreover, it is possible to stack these virtualized networks on top of each other and for multiple virtual network to coexist at the same level.
+   Moreover, it is possible to stack these virtualized networks on top of each other and for multiple virtual networks to coexist at the same level.
 Each virtual network, in turn, provides new capabilities that are of value to some set of users, applications, or higher-level networks. :ref:`[Next] <key-nested>`